MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-overview.md

 ## Install and run your app locally

-1. Press F5 to Start Debugging.
-2. Teams will launch and the app installation dialogue should appear in the Teams client.
+Press F5 to start debugging.
+The app installation dialog box appears in the Teams client.

 ## Validate your app